WHO ARE WE?

 NEED TO KNOW

-Food, TTC tickets, and writing materials will be provided
+• Food, TTC tickets, and writing materials will be provided.

-MEET YOUR MENTOR: nevine sedki
+MEET YOUR MENTOR: Nevine Sedki

-Nevine Sedki is a longtime Resource Mobilizer and Nonprofit Director with over 25 years of experience in social change, arts-based philanthropy, and community organizing.
-With a deep commitment to community self-determination and justice-centered fundraising, she supports bold, equity-driven initiatives by connecting communities with resources that honor their vision and voice.
-Nevine believes in the arts as a force for liberation and a vital tool for imagining just futures.
-She is passionate about bridging creativity, collective action, and transformative social impact through resourcing communities that are actively reimagining and rebuilding the world around them.
+Nevine is a longtime Resource Mobilizer and Nonprofit Director with over 25 years of experience across social change, the arts, and community organizing.
+With a strong commitment to community self-determination and justice-centered fundraising, she supports bold, equity-driven initiatives by connecting communities with resources that honor their vision and voice.